A flame propagation model on a network with application to a blocking problem: Evolutive Hamilton-Jacobi equations on networks

-Note that the distance defined by \eqref{dist} coincides with the one defined by \eqref{geodistC} for $H(x,p)=|p|$ since in this case $s(x,q)=|q|$.
-The next proposition summarizes some properties of $S$ (for the definition of viscosity solution on a network in the stationary case, we refer the reader to the paper \cite{sc}). \begin{Proposition} $S$ is a Lipschitz continuous function on $\G\times \G$ and it is equivalent to the path distance $d$, i.e. there exists $C>0$ such that
+Note that the distance defined by \eqref{dist} coincides with the one defined by \eqref{geodistC} for $H_j(x,p)=|p|$ for every $j\in J$; actually, in this case, we have $s_j(x,q)=|q|$ for every $j\in J$.
+The next proposition summarizes some properties of $S$ (for the definition of viscosity solution on a network in the stationary case, we refer the reader to the paper \cite{ls}). \begin{Proposition} $S$ is a Lipschitz continuous function on $\G\times \G$ and it is equivalent to the path distance $d$, i.e. there exists $C>0$ such that

-Moreover, for any $K\subset\G$, closed, $S(K,\cdot) $ is a subsolution in $\G$ and a supersolution in $\G\setminus K$ of the Hamilton-Jacobi equation
+Moreover, for any $K\subset\G$ closed, $S(K,\cdot) $ is a subsolution in $\G$ and a supersolution in $\G\setminus K$ of the Hamilton-Jacobi equation